MicrosoftDocs/well-architected/well-architected/saas-isv/usage-monitoring-billing.md

 - **Design for billing.** The way in which you bill your customers can influence your solution design.

     For example, you might offer different billing tiers that have varying functionality, performance, or deployment models.
 You might offer bronze, silver, and gold editions of a solution.
-Bronze customers might use shared infrastructure, silver customers might use a mix of shared and dedicated, and gold might use dedicated and isolated environments.
+Bronze customers might use shared infrastructure, silver customers might use a mix of shared and dedicated, and gold customers might use dedicated and isolated environments.
 Or you might enable or disable features based on billing plans.

     Planning your billing model early is crucial, as retroactive changes can be challenging, although commercial pressures might require adjustments.